Table of Contents

 15. Shih Tzu

-Bred to be a companion, Shih Tzus don’t require a lot of exercise.
+Bred to be a companion, Shih Tzus don’t require a lot of exercises.
 Short walks and playtime inside are enough to keep this dog healthy.

 16. Siberian Husky

-The indigenous Chukchi people in northeastern Asia developed this breed to work in packs, pulling loads over frozen terrain.
+In northeastern Asia, the indigenous Chukchi people developed this breed to work in packs, pulling loads over frozen terrain.
 The average Siberian Husky lives 12 to 14 years.

 As pack dogs, they enjoy being part of a family and get along well with other dogs.
 With their endless energy and muscular build, these athletic dogs need many exercises, around three to five miles worth of activity every few days.